Cuisinart CBK-200 Bread Machine

 Help.
 Should I take this back?

 Alfred Smith August 26th, 2008 at 7:03 pmIf you don’t want the bread paddle to not stick, try using some PAM.
-First make sure the machine bucket is thoroughly cleas and dry, as well as the paddle itselt.
+First make sure the bread maker bucket is thoroughly cleas and dry, as well as the paddle itselt.
 Then spray a bit of PAM both inside the hole of the paddle, and a bit on the stick that the paddle sits into.
 Try that.
-By the way, where in Canada would I be able to find one of these machines.
+By the way, where in Canada would I be able to find one of these bread makers.
 Thanks and God bless you all!

-christiane August 29th, 2008 at 8:54 amRe: christiane’s question (August 29th, 2008 at 8:54 am) I purchased this machine at an X-Cargo store in Ontario just yesterday.
+christiane August 29th, 2008 at 8:54 amRe: christiane’s question (August 29th, 2008 at 8:54 am) I purchased the Cuisinart CBK-200 bread maker at an X-Cargo store in Ontario just yesterday.
 It is re-furbished which I find to be better since someone actually verified that it works (unlike those off the assembly line which tests random “new” units)

 There should be an audible beep before the baking cycle begins.
-You can pause the machine to remove the paddle.
+You can pause the bread maker to remove the paddle.
 Replace the dough, press Start and you’ll have a paddle free loaf.

 Michelle August 30th, 2008 at 9:40 amAs for the machine, I’ve had mine for 3 years.
 If it’s very noisy there’s probably something wrong with it.
-My first one used to go through bread pans regularly - I got a replacement from Cuisinart a year ago and so far, so good.
+My first one used to go through bread pans regularly – I got a replacement from Cuisinart a year ago and so far, so good.
 I also have a different model number, BKR-400C, bought from Costco.
 It looks the same except there’s more black around the top.
-It’s a much quieter machine and, on the whole, I prefer it to the CBK-200.
+It’s a much quieter bread maker and, on the whole, I prefer it to the Cuisinart CBK-200 bread maker.

 Christiane, if you don’t have a Costco near you, try Sears or The Bay.

-Just got one of these.
+Just a Cuisinart CBK-200.
 I like the look of it; we will eventually be getting all stainless appliances.
 I LOVE the simplicity of operation, and the book full of recipes is a nice touch, especially for someone who doesn’t have internet (if there is such a person).
 Dough sticking to the corners?
 Never had that problem.
-As for flour sticking to the black trim, I don’t see how that can happen if you pull the breadpan out of the machine before you put the ingredients in it.
+As for flour sticking to the black trim, I don’t see how that can happen if you pull the bread pan out of the bread machine before you put the ingredients in it.
 As for the paddle sticking in the loaf, I don’t have that problem as I’ve always been here to pull the paddle out before the bake.
-The only problem I have is the loaves are too dense and small, but I doubt that’s the machine’s fault - I think I need to learn a bit more about adjusting ingredients or something.
+The only problem I have is the loaves are too dense and small, but I doubt that’s the machine’s fault – I think I need to learn a bit more about adjusting ingredients or something.

 Nadine October 25th, 2008 at 12:51 pmJust bought the 400 model from Costco.
 Got it home, unpacked it, washed out the pan and paddle, and proceeded to make my first loaf.
 When I lifted the lid to place the pan of ingredients into the unit, the left lid hinge broke off.
 Am finishing the first loaf, and will take it back tomorrow.
 Not sure if I want a replacement.
 This could have been a factory quality control problem, or just a real flimsy hinge mechanism.